Code-Institute-Submissions/michaelekoh1-ekoh-consulting_OctResub/README.md

 ## Project Goals

-Ekoh Consulting is a leading global management consultancy in the public, private and social sectors with wide experience of providing organisational development solutions and adding value to organisations across the globe.
+Ekoh Consulting is a leading global management consultancy in the public, private and social sectors with wide experience in providing organisational development solutions and adding value to organisations across the globe.

 We are a trusted advisor to many multinational organizations worldwide.

 User Goals:

-- Organisations can find information on global management services that we provide.
+- Organisations can find information on the global management services that we provide.
 - Helping clients achieve immediate impact on their businesses.

 Site Owner Goal: